LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 _I recently solved a particular kind of puzzle, nonograms, using finite state machines for regex matching.
 This is a very efficient way to do regex matching and in fact formed the basis of the first regex matchers.
 But finite state machines have since been replaced with more versatile but slower backtracking algorithms._

+_Update 3 December 2022: edits to the text and updated the code._

 ## Introduction